 For the purposes of verifying the eligibility of delivery, all locations, companies and persons who supply a live-stock owner with certain goods (e.g. animals, certain feed or feed additives) or services (e.g. livestock transport or the use of mobile feed milling and mixing plants) count as suppliers.
 Suppliers therefore include, for example, the company of origin of purchased livestock, the feed producer or trader, livestock transport companies, feed transport companies or mobile feed milling and mixing plants.
 The respective requirements for the procurement of goods or services are regulated in criteria 3.1.4 [K.O.]
-Origin and marketing; 3.2.10 Livestock transport; 3.3.4 [K.O.]
+Origin and marketing; 3.2.10 Requirements for the means of transportation; 3.3.4 [K.O.]
 Feed procurement and 3.3.8 [K.O.]
-Use of mobile feed milling and mixing plants
+Use of service providers for feed production.